pwsdc/pwsdc.github.io/content/posts/2023-07-01-9th-summer-meeting.md

 ## Game Club

-- Confirmed Weekend of September 1st for minecraft game jam
+- Confirmed weekend of September 1st for Minecraft game jam
 - We will get a rough draft of format and rules done by 15th of July

 ## Logo